schonkopf/oblp/src/content/pages/home.md

 findings:
   eyebrow: "Research directions"
-  title: "Connecting biodiversity, environments, and soundscapes."
+  title: "Connecting biodiversity, environments, and soundscapes"
   text: "Our research investigates how biodiversity and environmental processes shape underwater soundscapes, how biological rhythms emerge across time and space, and how ecosystems respond acoustically to natural disturbances and human activities.
 Ultimately, we ask whether listening can help us detect and understand changes in marine ecosystem condition."
   actionLabel: "Explore research findings"

 collaboration:
   eyebrow: "International collaboration"
-  title: "Building a shared practice of ocean listening."
+  title: "Building a shared practice of ocean listening"
   text: "OBLP connects researchers, observation sites, technologies, and ecological knowledge across ocean regions.
 By sharing observations and analytical approaches while preserving local ecological context, we aim to understand patterns of marine ecosystem change that cannot be revealed by any single site alone."
   action:
     label: "Explore ways to collaborate"